ayushp0728/OS416-Scheduler/README.md

+# CS416 - OS Scheduler Policies

-# This repo will be used to store scheduler algorithms that are required for my CS416 course.
+## This repo will be used to store scheduler algorithms that are required for my CS416 course.

 - 2.1 STCF